WWII U.S. M3A1 Grease Gun

 (click above photo to activate video)

-In very good condition, appears unused / unfired.
-Includes: Original box, original instructions, 30rd magazine, 10x .45ACP blowback cartridges (open cart type).
+In very good condition, appears unfired.
+Includes: Original box, instructions, 30rd magazine, 5x Brand new .45ACP blowback cartridges (new type)

 We ship internationally with full online tracking of your order.
 Please ask for a shipping quote : firstname.lastname@example.org

 PFC Caps : €11.00 / £9.50 per box